For other questions and to register for the Aftercare Program, contact Edward Livesay at (937) 490-9605 or firstname.lastname@example.org.

 Do I have to use a Mission Addiction counselor if I already have one that I like?

 No. We understand how important the right counselor can be and will discuss that briefly at orientation.
 If you already have a good relationship with someone, that’s great!
+Our coaching and counseling helps emphasize and master the materials from the class sessions and “go deeper” as appropriate.

 Can my loved ones join me during this program?